remusao/remusao.github.io/posts/wrong-way-benchmarking-integer-comparison.md

 It happens that the naive `compare1` is a bit faster than `compare2`.
 It's not day and night, but the *naive*, more readable code is more efficient on V8 than the clever one.

+The complete version of the code used in this [available there]('/snippets/compare-benchmark.js')